-The Presidential Scholarship is awarded to incoming students based on their composite ACT/SAT score.
-If a student does not have a high school transcript exceptions may be made by the Enrollment Management Committee and consideration is given to students who successfully completed their GED.
-Students transferring to The King's College are also eligible for the Presidential Scholarship based on their cumulative, college GPA.
-Students are required to remain in academic "Good Standing" to maintain their

-Presidential Scholarship.
-A student is in "Good Standing" when their cumulative GPA meets the standard on the following scale:
+The Presidential Scholarship is awarded to incoming students based on their composite test score and high school GPA.
+If a student does not have a high school transcript, exceptions may be made by the Enrollment Management Committee and consideration is given to students who successfully completed their GED.
+Students transferring to The King's College are also eligible for the Presidential Scholarship based on their cumulative, college GPA and number of credit hours completed.
+Students are required to remain in academic Good Standing to maintain their Presidential Scholarship.
+A student is in Good Standing when their cumulative GPA meets the standard on the following scale: